openvinotoolkit/openvino/src/frontends/pytorch/README.md

 #### Operations accepting strings

-At the moment strings are not supported by OpenVINO core, fortunately in models strings are usually constants, so we can extract them as `std::string` directly from Python using `NodeContext::const_input<std::string>()`.
+At the moment strings are not supported by OpenVINO core.
+Note that in models strings are usually constants, so you can extract them as `std::string` directly from Python using `NodeContext::const_input<std::string>()`.

 #### Operations with lists, tuples, dicts